dhafnar/match3/README.md

 It includes several components, each organized into its own folder.
 Below is an overview of each folder and its contents.

-## python_player_type_comparison

-This folder contains Python scripts used for comparing different player types.

-It also includes the data and exported visuals.

-Python version is 3.11, dependencies are listed in requirements.txt.

 ## r_results_analysis

 Contains R scripts used in the analysis.
 Data is also included in the folder.